Athena Swan Chain Reaction Interview 6: When Bangar met Suzy

 Bangar: What does your work at ScHARR entail?

-Suzy: I am ScHARR’s Director of Innovation and Knowledge Transfer (IKT) covering private and public sector consultancy work, commercialisation and research development training.
+Suzy: I am ScHARR’s Director of Knowledge Exchange (KE) covering private and public sector consultancy work, commercialisation and research development training.

 I am an Information Specialist by disciplinary background.
 My research and teaching is in information retrieval – particularly for cost-effectiveness models.
 I supervise PhDs and recently have been collaborating with Computer Science on text mining techniques.